-- Because of the high internal pressure within the lamp, there is a risk of explosion in either a hot or cold state. - During operation this lamp emits intense UV radiation which is harmful to the eyes and skin.
+- Because of the high internal pressure within the lamp, there is a risk of explosion in either a hot or cold state. - During operation, this lamp emits intense UV radiation which is harmful to the eyes and skin.
 Suitable protection should be worn. - The high luminance of the arc can cause severe damage to the eye if viewed directly.
-ALWAYS wear suitable protective goggles when viewing the lamp. - Always use protective jackets supplied with the lamp. - Should it be necessary to examine the lamp with the front bezel removed, always use a protective shield and wear goggles to ensure a safe working environment. - Searchlights get hot.
-Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off. - Never place anything on or cover the searchlight when in use. - Ensure the lamp has cooled sufficiently before removal. - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer. - When disposing of lamps there are several options available: - Return the lamp, via the supplier, to the lamp manufacturer in its complete packaging - Because of the cold internal pressure of the lamp is approximately 8 bar, the lamp must first be depressurized before disposal.
-Place the lamp, in its protective jacket, in a plastic bag and drop from a height of 1 to 2 metres onto a hard surface. - Xenon lamps do not contain materials which are harmful to the environment and thus are not subject to special waste disposal regulations. - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
-Even when the unit will physically accept a higher wattage lamp, this substitution is not recommended and is dangerous.
-This action will also void any warranties on the equipment.

-Always refer to the lamp manufacturer's technical data when dealing with lamps.
+ALWAYS wear suitable protective goggles when viewing the lamp. - Always use protective sleeves supplied with the lamp. - Should it be necessary to examine the lamp with the front bezel removed, always use a protective shield and wear goggles to ensure a safe working environment. - Searchlights get hot.
+Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off. - Never place anything on or cover the searchlight when in use. - Ensure the lamp has cooled sufficiently before removal. - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer. - When disposing of lamps, return the lamp, via the supplier, to the lamp manufacturer in its complete packaging. - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
+Even when the unit will physically accept a higher wattage or voltage lamp, this substitution is not recommended and is dangerous.
+This action will also void any warranties on the equipment. - Always refer to the lamp manufacturer's technical data when dealing with lamps.